-- During a physical exam.
-If your doctor finds that your spleen is enlarged or you have signs or symptoms of an infection or another condition, he or she may order a complete blood count (CBC) to determine your platelet count.
+During an exam for a routine physical or another condition, your doctor might find that your spleen is enlarged or you have signs or symptoms of an infection or another condition.
+In that case, your doctor might order a complete blood count.
+This test can determine whether your platelet count is higher than normal.

-Because a number of conditions can cause a temporary rise in your platelet count, your doctor likely will repeat the blood tests to see if your platelet count remains high over time.
+Because a number of conditions can cause a temporary rise in your platelet count, your doctor likely will repeat the blood test to see if your platelet count remains high over time.

-- Check the level of iron in your blood
+- Abnormal levels of iron in your blood

-Removal of your spleen (splenectomy) may cause lifelong thrombocytosis, but you are unlikely to need treatment.
+- If you've had your spleen removed (splenectomy), you might have lifelong thrombocytosis, but you're unlikely to need treatment.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.